 - When the company gives you one chance and wants an email clarification, don’t hurry too much to give a reply.
 You may make mistakes or get carried away by your emotions while replying.
 It’s better to hold on and delay your response.

-- Last but not least, always take an expert MRA help who can critically review your email and make changes.
+- Last but not the least, always take an expert MRA help who can critically review your email and make changes.
 This person should not be emotionally attached to you (like your brother, parents etc.).
 A completely unrelated person is best for help as he will not have any emotional attachment to your case.

 Last few words